Chapter 9:

 Kitezh was once again knocked to the ground.
 The horseman himself basically attacked her.
 The bronze sword pierced Kitezh’s leg.

 “He knew where I was the whole time.
 I figured it out.
 The way he felt the statue earlier.
 The way he got that statue to fall in the first place.
-The way he slams his head against the surface.
-He can trace sound through surfaces to figure out which point of contact his shattering would take place.
+The way he slammed his head against the surface.
+He could trace sound through surfaces to figure out which point of contact his shattering would take place.
 He figured out where I was moving.
 He figured out how to shatter the statue to burst its shrapnel into me.
 All from standing in one spot!
-It was the perfect ambush,” thought Kitezh.
+It was the perfect ambush,” Kitezh comprehended.

 Lev fiercely sprinted right up to Kitezh like a lion hunting its prey.
 He witnessed the blood pouring over her invisible body.

 “I am sick of this invisible shit!” yelled Lev.
-He steps on Kitezh’s body, and grabs a hold where her head was located.
+He stepped on Kitezh’s body, and grabbed a hold of where her head was located.
 He carefully traced the edge of Kitezh’s helmet, then violently shook her head.

 “Ow ow ow!” cried Kitezh.

-Finally.
-Lev successfully pulled the helmet of Kitezh.
+Finally, Lev successfully pulled the helmet off Kitezh.
 Her colors melted back on her.
 Lev finally got a good look at Kitezh of who she was again.

 “I-I don’t have them!” replied Kitezh.

 “Bullshit!
-I’ll force you to use them then”
+I’ll force you to heal up then.”

 SHANK!